 Q: What if I can't make it for the whole ride?

-A: If you can't stick around until the ride concludes at 7:30, please refrain from signing up for this month's ride.
+A: If you can't stick around until the ride concludes, please refrain from signing up for this month's ride.
 Ride leaders will not be available to escort participants back to start, with the exception of emergency situations.
-There will be another ride you can join next month!
+There will be another ride you can join soon!

 Q: What should I bring with me?